drvshavva/text_clustering/README.rst

 This project provides end-to-end requirements for text clustering.

-* Student No: 20501001
-* Student : Havvanur Dervisoglu

  * For using run the command below in the project folder:
     $ pip install -e .
  * Documentation directory: